GJNilsen/YPDrawSignatureView/README.md

     }

     // MARK: - Optional delegate methods
-    func startedDrawing() {
+    func didStart() {
-        // Do something when start drawing
+        // Do something when start drawing, like disable scrolling if view is embedded in an UIScrollView or UITableViewCell }
-    }

-    func finishedDrawing() {
+    func didFinish() {
-        // Do something else when finished drawing
+        // Do something else when finished drawing, like enabling scrolling if YPDrawSignatureView is embedded in an UIScrollView or UITableViewCell
     }
 }
 ```